TritonDataCenter/mi-debian-hvm/README.md

 is capable of running qemu.
 In order to run qemu the instance needs customization beyond what can be done with Triton APIs.
 That is, an operator needs to customize the instance.
-This is typically accomplished by running the following commands on the apprporiate compute node:
+This is typically accomplished by running the following commands on the appropriate compute node:

 ```
 uuid=XXX	# Change this to the instance uuid